-Red and orange are bad news.
+Red and black dots are bad news.

-Anywhere with a red or orange dot on the map is a location that is failing to meet the national and EU standards for air pollution.
+Anywhere with a red or black dot on the map is a location that is failing to meet the national and EU standards for air pollution.
 The rule we are breaking is the “annual mean of nitrogen dioxide,” which is 40 µg/m3 (40 micrograms per cubic metre).
-The problem you can see is a chronic level of air pollution that is too high overall, rather than specific short-term incidents that might make it bad for a few days, but then fine the rest of the year.
+The problem you can see is a chronic level of air pollution that is too high overall, rather than specific short-term incidents that might make it bad for a few days or hours, but then fine the rest of the year.
 Air pollution is linked to heart attacks, strokes and other conditions affecting thousands of people in our city.